nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

  - Extremely long durations might need to be removed
  - Some might be automatically resolved by using the overlap-removal discussed earlier

+### Glucose Data
+LB.xpt is a very simple dataframe:
+It contains CGM and Hba1c without any nan values.
+- Glucose is in local time
+- all in mg/dl
+- No nan values
+- Hb1A1c must be dropped: `lb = lb.loc[lb.LBCAT=='CGM']`
+- only a couple temporal duplicates which are dropped (using first) as they correlate perfectly

 ### Summary
+#### Glucose
+- drop Hb1A1c rows
+- drop temporal duplicates ['USUBJID','LBDTC'] using first

 #### Bolus
 - two duplicated rows should be dropped
 - FAORRESS must be assigned to INSMBOL if  INSMBOL is empty
 - We see ~1k rows where FAORRES< INSEXBOL or INSMBOL is very small (5.397605e-79) and should be replaced with zero -split extended and normal boluses

 #### Basal
 ##### Pump